parthsarin/main-site/index.md

 <img src="/img/me.png" class="logo" alt="me standing in front of the golden gate bridge">

-These days, I'm interested in how we can use technology to make education more equitable and accessible, particularly computing education.
+These days, I'm interested in how we can use technology to make education, particularly computing education, more equitable and accessible.
 Lately, this has involved thinking about student conceptions of artificial intelligence and building curriculum about its social implications.

 A random collection of additional facts: